日本語での応募詳細はこちらから

 APPLICANT ELIGIBILITY

-2. You must be from countries or regions where FALIA recognizes the possibility of contributing to the sound development of the insurance business.
-Please refer to the list of the countries and regions which we accepted in the past.
+2. You must be from countries or regions where FALIA recognizes the possibility of

-3. You must still be with a university when we hold the awards ceremony, which you must also be able to attend.
-(The awards ceremony is scheduled in early 2024)
+3. You must still be with a Japanese university or graduate school when we hold the

-GUIDELINES
+SUBMISSION GUIDELINES

 1. The essay must be written in English or Japanese.